lbguilherme/rethinkdb-lite/README.md

 ## Second use case: Local database for your application

 This is similar to SQLite.
 A single user database is run with a local path where data is stored.
-This is reimplementing the behavior of RethinkDB, but worked as a library.
-Eventually every query that you would do on the real RethinkDB will be available here, with similar semantics.
+This is reimplementing the behavior of RethinkDB, but working as an embeddable library.
+The goal is to have every query that you would do on the real RethinkDB working here here, with similar semantics.
 This is not feature complete, a lot of functions are missing.
 Be aware of bugs (please report them).

 ```cr
 require "rethinkdb-lite/src/driver/*"